-Currently, the base level and requirements for becoming an Adviser are much lower than any other industry, with any individual able to complete a quick course and become an Adviser in well under a year.
-In comparison, all our Advisers are qualified with a university degree and trained extensively before ever handling clients’ finances.
+Currently, the base level and requirements for becoming an Advisor are much lower than any other industry, with any individual able to complete a quick course and become an Advisor in well under a year.
+In comparison, all our Advisors are qualified with a university degree and trained extensively before ever handling clients’ finances.

-We believe that the most important aspect of financial advice is the relationship between a client and their Adviser.
-If you’re seeing an Adviser, the only way to ensure that you are getting the advice you desire is to be involved in the entire advice process.
+We believe that the most important aspect of financial advice is the relationship between a client and their Advisor.
+If you’re seeing an Advisor, the only way to ensure that you are getting the advice you desire is to be involved in the entire advice process.
 This is why we include our clients in all decisions, keeping them informed every step of the way.

 From day one, we structured Tribeca to make ourselves accountable for our clients’ quantitative and qualitative goals.
 This means that rather than basing our advice off a dollar sign, we use emotional intelligence to consider what our clients want from life.